Canterbury Decorative & Fine Arts Society (CADFAS)

 Founded in 2001, CADFAS (Canterbury Decorative and Fine Arts Society) was the first NZ overseas member society of The Arts Society (formerly NADFAS) in the UK.

 The success of the Society is built on the high quality of the monthly lectures which are given by lecturers of proven ability who are specialists in their field and are endorsed by The Arts Society.

 CADFAS is twinned with both the Harrogate and Brisbane River Societies, allowing for a regular exchange of programme details between the Societies.

 The lectures are held in the Charles Luney Auditorium, St Margaret’s College, 12 Winchester Street, at 7.30 pm on a Monday evening.
 They last approximately one hour and wine and sandwiches are served afterwards.

-Guests are most welcome ($25.00 per guest) and $15 for visiting members of other New Zealand DFAS Societies but we would appreciate their names in advance so name tags may be prepared.
+Guests of current CADFAS members are most welcome ($25.00 per guest) and $15 for visiting members of other New Zealand DFAS Societies but we would appreciate their names in advance so name tags may be prepared.
 Please phone or text Jackie Watson 022 350 9547 or Libby Harrop 027 473 0028.

 Please click on the button to the right for biographies of lecturers, topic synopses and details of the optional Half Study Day.

 From Orangery to Conservatory : The Garden Under Glass

 Dr James Grant

 The Plague – Art and the Ultimate Calamity